Hugo-Vinicius-Teixeira-Mota/light-bulb/README.md

 # Light bulb
- A simple project involving a light bulb
+ A simple project involving a light bulb💡